galterdatalab/crdm-training/README.md

 | **Name** | **GitHub Handle**  | **Title** |
 | ---| --- | --- |
 | Matt Carson | @carsonicator | Head, Digital Systems, Galter Health Sciences Library |

+## Funding Acknowledgement

+Developed resources reported in this repository are supported by the National Library of Medicine (NLM), National Institutes of Health (NIH) under cooperative agreement number 1UG4LM012346.
+The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.